 1940s Casual Outfit: Jeans

-The best tops to pair with jeans are T-shirts, button-down pattern shirts (check, plaid, stripes) and dark colored blouses (navy, maroon, yellow, green.)
+The best tops to pair with jeans are T-shirts, button-down pattern shirts (check, plaid, stripes) and dark colored blouses (navy, maroon, yellow, green).
 They could be short or long sleeved.
-I like short sleeve shirts with white collars and cuffs for a relaxed almost western vibe.
-Shop shirts.
+I like short sleeve shirts with white collars and cuffs for a relaxed and almost western vibe.
+Shop 1940s shirts.

 1940s Casual Outfit: Overalls

-Like pants above overalls paired well with loafers and sling on shoes but I have also seen pictures of sandals, oxfords, platform heels, and wedges.
+Like the pants above, overalls paired well with loafers and slip-on shoes, but I have also seen pictures of them being worn with sandals, Oxfords, platform heels, and boots (workwear style.).
 Pretty much any shoe can go with overalls.
 Shop 1940s shoes.

 1940s Casual Outfit: Dresses

-These young and fresh “cute” dress styles make great casual ’40s outfits with just a pair of low heels, sandals or slip-on shoes.
-I paired the dresses below with the Hallie wedge heels.
+These young and fresh “cute” dress styles make great casual ’40s outfits with just a pair of low heels, sandals, or slip-on shoes.
+I paired the dresses below with wedge heels.
 I love mixing colors instead of matching everything.
 I think it modernizes the look a little bit for a vintage inspired casual outfit instead of true ’40s vintage.

 - 1940s Costumes, 40s Outfit Ideas– DIY outfits using vintage, thrifted or repro clothing, shoes and accessories.